-Performance outcomes Acceptable outcomes Applicant response Development provides secure and convenient bicycle parking which: (a) for visitors is obvious and located close to the building's main entrance; (b) for employees is conveniently located to provide secure and convenient access between the bicycle storage area, end-of-trip facilities and the main area of the building; (c) is easily and safely accessible from outside the site.
-Development provides bicycle parking spaces for employees which are co-located with end-of- trip facilities (shower cubicles and lockers); A07.2 Development ensures that the location of visitor bicycle parking is discernible either by direct view or using signs from the street.
-A07.3 Development provides visitor bicycle parking which does not impede pedestrian movement.
-N/A N/A PO8 Development provides walking and cycle routes through the site which: (a) link to the external network and pedestrian and cyclist destinations such as schools, shopping centres, open space, public transport stations, shops and local activity centres along the safest, most direct and convenient routes; (b) encourage walking and cycling; (c) ensure pedestrian and cyclist safety.
-AO8 Development provides walking and cycle routes which are constructed on the carriageway or through the site to: (a) create a walking or cycle route along the full frontage of the site; (b) connect to public transport and existing cycle and walking routes at the frontage or boundary of the site.
-Proposal complies or is capable of complying.
-PO9 Access, internal circulation and on-site parking for service vehicles are designed and constructed: (a) in accordance with relevant standards; (b) so that they do not interfere with the amenity of the surrounding area; (c) so that they allow for the safe and convenient movement of pedestrians, cyclists and other vehicles.
-AO9.1 Access driveways, vehicle manoeuvring and on-site parking for service vehicles are designed and constructed in accordance with AS2890.1 and AS2890.2.
+PO7 Development provides secure and convenient bicycle parking which: (a) for visitors is obvious and located close to the building's main entrance; (b) for employees is conveniently located to provide secure and convenient access between the bicycle storage area, end-of-trip facilities and the main area of the building; (c) is easily and safely accessible from outside the site.
+AO7.1 Development provides bicycle parking spaces for employees which are co-located with end-of-trip facilities (shower cubicles and lockers); AO7.2 Development ensures that the location of visitor bicycle parking is discernible either by direct view or using signs from the street.
+AO7.3 Development provides visitor bicycle parking which does not impede pedestrian movement.
+Not applicable.
+PO8 Development provides walking and cycle routes through the site which: (a) link to the external network and pedestrian and cyclist destinations such as schools, shopping centres, open space, public transport stations, shops and local activity centres along the safest, most direct and convenient routes; (b) encourage walking and cycling; (c) ensure pedestrian and cyclist safety.
+Development provides walking and cycle routes which are constructed on the carriageway or through the site to: (a) create a walking or cycle route along the full frontage of the site; (b) connect to public transport and existing cycle and walking routes at the frontage or boundary of the site.
+Complies with AO8.
+Walking and cycling route will be within the carriageway of the proposed access road which will connect with the principle cycling network route on Port Douglas Road.
+PO9 Access, internal circulation and on-site parking for service vehicles are designed and constructed: (a) in accordance with relevant standards; AO9.1 Access driveways, vehicle manoeuvring and onsite parking for service vehicles are designed and constructed in accordance with AS2890.1 and AO9.1 and AO9.2 are not applicable as the development is reconfiguring a lot only.
+Access driveways and on-site parking will be designed as part of future dwelling design.

+Performance outcomes Acceptable outcomes (b) so that they do not interfere with the amenity of the surrounding area; (c) so that they allow for the safe and convenient movement of pedestrians, cyclists and other vehicles.
+AS2890.2.
 AO9.2 Service and loading areas are contained fully within the site.
-Proposal complies or is capable of complying.
-Proposal complies or is capable of complying.
-AO9.3 The movement of service vehicles and service operations are designed so they: Proposal complies or is capable of complying.

-Performance outcomes Acceptable outcomes Applicant response (a) do not impede access to parking spaces;(b) do not impede vehicle or pedestrian traffic movement.
+AO9.3 The movement of service vehicles and service operations are designed so they: (a) do not impede access to parking spaces; (b) do not impede vehicle or pedestrian traffic movement.
+Complies with AO9.3.
+Suitable turnaround area has been designed at the eastern end of the proposed access road for service vehicles (e.g. rubbish trucks).
 PO10 Sufficient queuing and set down areas are provided to accommodate the demand generated by the development.
 AO10.1 Development provides adequate area on-site for vehicle queuing to accommodate the demand generated by the development where drive through facilities or drop-off/pick-up services are proposed as part of the use, including, but not limited to, the following land uses: (a) car wash; (b) child care centre; (c) educational establishment where for a school; (d) food and drink outlet, where including a drive-through facility; (e) hardware and trade supplies, where including a drive-through facility; (f) hotel, where including a drive-through facility; (g) service station.
-N/A AO10.2 Queuing and set-down areas are designed and constructed in accordance with AS2890.1.
-N/A
+AO10.2 Queuing and set-down areas are designed and constructed in accordance with AS2890.1.
+Not applicable.

-Table Error!
-No text of specified style in document..b - Access, parking and servicing requirements
+Table 9.4.1.3.b - Access, parking and servicing requirements

-Note - Where the number of spaces is not a whole number, the number of spaces to be provided is the next highest whole number.
+Note - Where the number of spaces is not a whole number, the number of spaces to be provided is the next highest wholenumber.